-Two musical concerts are held each year for students in Kindergarten through Grade 6 and are considered part of our music curriculum.
+Two musical concerts are typically held each year for students in Kindergarten through Grade 6 and are considered part of our music curriculum.
 Attendance at these concerts is reflected in the student's Music grade.
 It is a wonderful opportunity to support the cultural portion of your student's education at Trinity Catholic School.
-These concerts are held in the Oswego High School Theater.
+These concerts are held at Christ the Good Shepherd Church.